Mark Wash's . . .

 Personally, I find that a daily dose of Psalms keeps my life exciting and adventuresome.
 This volume ministers to my heart every time I read its pages.
 I find great variety in this Old Testament book that I read and study each week.

-I thought of the verse from Psalms this morning, “. . . my soul is even as a weaned child.”
+. . . my soul is even as a weaned child.”
 (Psalm 131:2).
 I think about it often.
 Such a powerful word picture.
 I am not even sure I can articulate why it’s so packed with meaning for me.
 However, the book of Psalms is filled with such mind filling phrases on which to meditate.

 I often keep index cards in my Bible to try to make notes for myself on what I learn about God and myself as I go through.
 I then place those cards at strategic locations that I will "trip" across (brief case, bathroom mirror, etc).
 I’ll go through them and be “wow-ed” again and again.
 The word of God is more powerful than another book and the book of Psalms has a way of constantly bringing me back again to who God is and what God has done for me.